space-physics/lowtran/README.md

    ```

 ### Windows
-If you get ImportError on Windows for the Fortran module, try from the `msise00` directory:
+If you get ImportError on Windows for the Fortran module, try from the `lowtran` directory:
 ```posh
 del *.pyd
 python setup.py build_ext --inplace --compiler=mingw32